Post

 Docker image

-The instruction below neer the footer indicates that we could download the APP’s docker image
+The instruction below near the footer shows that we could download the APP’s docker image

 1